Viking program: Biological experiments

 The Viking landers conducted biological experiments designed to detect life in the Martian soil (if it existed) with experiments designed by three separate teams, under the direction of chief scientist Gerald Soffen of NASA.
 One experiment turned positive for the detection of metabolism (current life), but based on the results of the other two experiments that failed to reveal any organic molecules in the soil, most scientists became convinced that the positive results were likely caused by non-biological chemical reactions from highly oxidizing soil conditions.

 Although there was a pronouncement by NASA during the mission saying that the Viking lander results did not demonstrate conclusive biosignatures in soils at the two landing sites, the test results and their limitations are still under assessment.
 The validity of the positive 'Labeled Release' (LR) results hinged entirely on the absence of an oxidative agent in the Martian soil, but one was later discovered by the Phoenix lander in the form of perchlorate salts.
 It has been proposed that organic compounds could have been present in the soil analyzed by both Viking 1 and Viking 2, but remained unnoticed due to the presence of perchlorate, as detected by Phoenix in 2008.
 Researchers found that perchlorate will destroy organics when heated and will produce chloromethane and dichloromethane, the identical chlorine compounds discovered by both Viking landers when they performed the same tests on Mars.

 The question of microbial life on Mars remains unresolved.
 Nonetheless, on April 12, 2012, an international team of scientists reported studies, based on mathematical speculation through complexity analysis of the Labeled Release experiments of the 1976 Viking Mission, that may suggest the detection of "extant microbial life on Mars."
 In addition, new findings from re-examination of the Gas Chromatograph Mass Spectrometer (GCMS) results were published in 2018.

 Camera/imaging system

 The leader of the imaging team was Thomas A. Mutch, a geologist at Brown University in Providence, Rhode Island.
-The camera uses a movable mirror to illuminate 12 photo diodes.
-Each of the 12 silicon diodes are designed to be sensitive to different frequences of light.
-Several diodes are placed to focus accurately at distances between six and 43 feet away from the lander.
+The camera uses a movable mirror to illuminate 12 photodiodes.
+Each of the 12 silicon diodes are designed to be sensitive to different frequencies of light.